Ubald: Veneration

+Ubaldo is the patron saint of Gubbio.

 Numerous miracles were attributed to him during his life and after his death.
 A number of miraculous cures were attributed to his intercession.
 The life of Ubaldo was written by Theobald, his immediate successor in the episcopal see, commissioned by Barbarossa.

 At the solicitation of Bishop Bentivoglio Pope Celestine III canonized Ubald in 1192.
 The body of Ubaldo, had at first been buried in the cathedral church by the Bishops of Perugia and Cagli.
 In 1194 it was moved to the small oratory on the top of Mount Ingino overlooking the city, where in 1508, at the wish of the Duke of Urbino, the Canons Regular of the Lateran had built a church.
 Now known as the Basilica of Sant'Ubaldo, it is frequented by numerous pilgrims.
 Dante mentions Ubald in the Divine Comedy (Heaven Canto XI): “Between Tupino and the stream that falls down from the blest Ubaldo's chosen hill the slope is green a lofty mount below".
 Outside of Italy, a finger relic of Ubald is venerated in the Saint-Theobald collegiate church of Thann, Haut-Rhin (France).